carpentries-incubator/latex-novice-typesetting/_episodes/01-introduction.md

 keypoints:
 - "First key point.
 Typesetting is used in many domains to convey information in a more readable format."
 - "Second key point.
 Creating a new, minimal document requires a document declaration, a preamble, and a document body."
 - "Third key point.
 LaTeX documents consist of commands, environments, and regular text.
-Commands may take arguments andor options."
+Commands may take arguments and/or options."
 ---